What Kind of Insurance Is Needed for Uber Eats?

 According to Uber, drivers have $1 million of commercial auto liability insurance per accident when picking up or dropping off a meal.
 Drivers also have certain insurance coverage between deliveries.

 - Uber Eats provides $1 million of commercial auto liability insurance per incident.
 Uber has a commercial auto insurance policy with $1 million of liability coverage per covered accident.
-This insurance is activated from the moment you accept a delivery request to the time the request is complete.
+This insurance is activated from when you accept a delivery request to when the request is complete.

 - If you have comprehensive and collision coverage on your personal auto insurance policy, then Uber Eats gives you extra coverage.
 Uber Eats will provide physical damage coverage for your vehicle up to its actual cash value, regardless of who is at fault.
 This coverage comes with a $1,000 deductible.
 If you do not have comprehensive and collision coverage (which is optional in every state), then Uber does not cover the value of your vehicle.